This is a regular meeting of the Community Preservation Committee.

 The application process for historic resources and open space/recreation land funding has two parts:

 - The Eligibility Determination Form: The CPC uses this form to determine if your project is eligible for CPA funding

 Need help understanding the application process?
-Talk to the CPA Manager and plan to attend the pre-application workshop in August.
+Talk to the CPA Manager and plan to attend an application workshop.
 You can find the slides from last year's workshop here.

 Community Preservation Plan

 Every CPA program in Massachusetts is as unique as its municipality.
 Each year the Community Preservation Committee sets the funding priorities and minimum funding allocations for the three CPA categories through the Community Preservation Plan.
 The CPC seeks to fund projects that are consistent with the community's values and use CPA funds strategically.
 To learn more about the CPC's priorities, read the annual Community Preservation Plans below.
 To help inform these priorities, come to our annual Community Preservation Plan hearing, typically held in March.